H21lab/json2pcap/README.md

   -h, --help    show this help message and exit
   -p, --python  generate python payload instead of pcap (only 1st packet)
 ```

+# Limitations
+In case the tshark is performing reassembling from multiple frames, the backward pcap reconstruction performed by json2pcap is not properly recovering the original frames.

 # Atribution
 Copyright 2020, Martin Kacer <kacer.martin[AT]gmail.com> and contributors